esl/c3card/README.md

 ### Installing the AtomVM image

-Before installing the application we need to flash AtomVM to the C3 card in order to have an starting image that can run the BEAM files.
+Before installing the application we need to flash AtomVM to the C3 card in order to have a starting image that can run the BEAM files.

 You can follow the instructions at the [AtomVM getting started guide](https://www.atomvm.net/doc/master/getting-started-guide.html).